Understanding Business Value

 Most small business owners are so busy running their businesses on a daily basis that they do not step back and view their business from an outsider’s perspective.
-They are emotionally invested in their work and often have a biased opinion of the true worth (business value) of their business.
+They are emotionally invested in their work and often have a biased opinion of the business value of their business.
 In this article you will learn about business valuations as well as how to increase business value.

-The magnitude of this issue is increased when you realize that most owners have the majority of their net worth tied up in their business.
+The magnitude of this issue is increased when you realize that most owners have the majority of their business value is tied up in their business.
 When an owner decides to sell their business, they may be in for a shock when they discover their business worth is far less than expected.
 Since every owner will inevitably depart from their business, it’s a good idea to preserve that net worth by working to increase the value of the business on an ongoing basis.

 The good news is that there are a number of ways of how to increase business value.
+Include business exit planning in growing the value of your business.
 It does take discipline and a methodical approach, but the results are definitely worth the effort.
 The place to focus is on the value drivers of the business.
 Value drivers are the characteristics that reduce the risk of owning the business or increase the probability the business will grow in the future.
 If these characteristics are present in your business, a buyer will pay a premium price.
 The most common value drivers include: Management Team, Systems & Procedures, Customers & Suppliers, Facilities & Equipment, Financial Discipline and Growth Strategy.

 Management Team – too many business owners make the mistake of retaining complete control which makes it hard to separate them from the business.
 Start now to designate a manager or assemble a team that is capable of running the business now and after your departure.